They are becoming the new norm and they are trashing the planet, here’s a look at How To Dispose Of Masks And Gloves Responsibly!

 “Do not leave discarded masks in shopping carts or on the ground where other people may come into contact with them.”
 Leaving masks lying around both contribute to litter and the risk of infection for other people, Tam added.

 Aside from the obvious issues with how these masks affect marine life, many of them get washed down storm drains, potentially ending up in local bodies of water (oceans, rivers, lakes, etc.) without being filtered first.
+Going to throw in a little PSA to remind you to never flush anything but toilet paper!

 THE RIGHT WAY TO DISPOSE OF MASKS